 About Eye Exams

 A comprehensive eye exam involves a series of tests to evaluate your vision and to screen for eye diseases, such as glaucoma and macular degeneration, which do not have symptoms at the beginning of the disease process.
 By receiving annual eye exams, you can help maintain the overall health of your eyes and catch medical concerns early to prevent loss of vision.
-Contact Stone Oak Ophthalmology Center in San Antonio, TX today to schedule an appointment with one of our skilled ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and/or Dr. Teresa Whitney.
+Contact Stone Oak Ophthalmology Center in San Antonio, TX today to schedule an appointment with one of our skilled ophthalmologists, Dr. Allison Young and/or Dr. Jana Waters.
 We offer flexible hours and will do all that we can to help get you in as soon as possible.

 Who should have eye exams?